-- Undergraduate courses in: anthropology, art, art history, Asian studies, communication studies, media studies and production, economics, film and media arts, history, international business studies, Japanese (all levels), journalism, political science, psychology, and sociology
+- Undergraduate courses in: anthropology, art, art history, Asian studies, communication studies, media studies and production, economics, history, international business studies, Japanese (all levels), journalism, political science, psychology, and sociology

 - Courses are taught by faculty from Japan, the U.S., and other countries around the world